 Hot Spiked Cider

-A 'spiked' version of the traditional hot cider - great for fall or holiday gatherings.
-This can be made in large quantities and kept warm in an electric coffee server.
+This spiked version of the traditional hot cider adds rum.
+It's great for fall or holiday gatherings.
+It can be made in large quantities and kept warm in an electric coffee server.

-A 'spiked' version of the traditional hot cider - great for fall or holiday gatherings.
-This can be made in large quantities and kept warm in an electric coffee server.
+This spiked version of the traditional hot cider adds rum.
+It's great for fall or holiday gatherings.
+It can be made in large quantities and kept warm in an electric coffee server.

 This stuff is POTENT!
 I used Capt.
 Morgan's rum and mixed everything in a crock pot.
 I didn't bother to double the recipe because I was serving other beverages at my party, but the long faces I saw when it was announced there was no more of "that CIDER" told me I'll be doubling, nay tripling next time!Read More